-Provisions other than technical provisions are are provisions due to ongoing and/or expected litigation cases.
+Provisions other than technical provisions are related to ongoing and/or expected litigation cases.
 They correspond to the undiscounted settlement value according to IFRS.
+Compared to previous year, there is a remarkable reduction of provisions for legal cases by 39% due to the settlement of many cases in 2018.